 - Improved: This is one where I’ll let you decide your own question.

-Any questions about questions?
-What are other examples of bad questions?
+Any other thoughts?
+What are other good or bad examples of either?
 Please feel free to comment below.

 No comment yet, add your voice below!